MartinEllegard/MartinEllegard/README.md

 # About
 - Senior Software Engineer in Brisbane
-- Currently working with learning swift/app development
+- Currently working with learning swift/react native development
 - Previously worked fulltime with (.NET/Rust) and geospatial data
 - Works way to much on devops